curlsli/webpack-book/docs/en/techniques/01_dynamic_loading.md

 The technique can be valuable for other purposes, such as testing or adding files for webpack to watch.
 In that case, you would set up a `require.context` within a file which you then point to through a webpack `entry`.

-T> The information is enough for generating an entire site as showcased in [Antwar](https://github.com/antwarjs/antwar).
+> The information is enough for generating an entire site as showcased in [Antwar](https://github.com/antwarjs/antwar).

 ## Dynamic Paths with a Dynamic `import`